NicolaMiscali/Toxic-Comment-Classification-Master-s-Thesis-in-Data-Analytics/README.md

 | LogReg + Stemming | 0.0002 | 0.98 |
 | NaiveBayes + Stemming | 0.22 | 0.89 |

-> ⚠️ Fill in the actual metric values from your notebook output before publishing.

 ---

 ##  Additional Analysis